BA Philosophy and International Relations

 Your first year will introduce you to the general skills required for all philosophy.
-In your second and final year you will have the opportunity to explore your chosen topics in more depth, with modules such as Moral Philosophy, Contemporary Political Philosophy and the Philosophy of Law.
+In your second and third years, you'll have the opportunity to explore your interests in more depth, with modules such as Ethical Argument, Global Philosophies and Oppression, Inequality, and the Enemies of Democracy.

 Studying international relations will give you a strong grounding in fundamental elements of the subject, such as political ideas and international relations theory.
 You will have the opportunity to learn about international relations both in breadth and in depth, through a range of specialist core and optional modules, which cover topical issues such as European political integration, international terrorism, and politics in the Middle East.

 You will be taught in small interactive seminar groups, in which discussion and debate with teaching staff and fellow students is encouraged.
 Our small class sizes ensure that you will receive dedicated, individual attention.

 You will also have the opportunity to undertake work placements and study abroad in your second or final year.

 We encourage you to take placements as they provide you with a chance to put your newly acquired knowledge and skills into practice as well as allowing you to gain valuable real-world experience.